-In pursuit of our mission, since our founding the New York Society for Ethical Culture and our committees have long maintained partnerships with other local organizations and community groups also dedicated to social justice in New York City.
+In pursuit of our mission, since our founding the New York Society for Ethical Culture has worked in partnership with other local organizations and community groups who are dedicated to achieving social justice in New York City and beyond.

 Formerly Fundamentalist NYC, a secular organization which connects people who left various fundamentalist faiths and are now living in the NYC area.

-We at the New York Society for Ethical Culture have committed ourselves to supporting and promoting the important work of local environmental and climate groups as part of our mission to help bring human activity into harmony with the need to protect the earth’s natural systems.
+We at the New York Society for Ethical Culture have committed ourselves to supporting and promoting the important work of local environmental and climate groups as part of our mission to help bring human activity into harmony with the earth’s natural systems.

 Our Environmental Stewardship Committee meets on the fourth Sunday of each month at 1:30pm.
 We also host environmental justice and climate speakers once a month on Sunday mornings at our Platform talks.
-See our calendar for upcoming talks, and our video archives and YouTube channelfor past speakers on animal agriculture, sustainable economics and climate change.
-We also host film screenings and educational forums on a wide range of issues.
+See our calendar for upcoming talks, and our YouTube channel for past speakers on topics including animal agriculture, sustainable economics, and climate change.
+We also host film screenings and educational forums on a wide range of related issues.

 Ethical is also proud to have hosted the organizing committee of the People’s Climate March (2014) for the Faith Contingent and has provided space for civil disobedience training for Democracy Spring.

 350NYC which meets three times each month at Ethical to educate the public about the issues and provide opportunities for engagement at every level of climate advocacy, organizing, and activism.